zihaoli-cn/compiler-paper-reading/selected_paper.md

 ### Program Synthesis
 - [ ] Frigo, M. (1999, May).
 A fast Fourier transform compiler.
 In Proceedings of the ACM SIGPLAN 1999 conference on Programming language design and implementation (pp. 169-180).
-- [ ] Yotov, K., Li, X., Ren, G., Cibulskis, M., DeJong, G., Garzaran, M., ... & Wu, P. (2003, May).
+- [x] Yotov, K., Li, X., Ren, G., Cibulskis, M., DeJong, G., Garzaran, M., ... & Wu, P. (2003, May).
 A comparison of empirical and model-driven optimization.
 In Proceedings of the ACM SIGPLAN 2003 conference on Programming language design and implementation (pp. 63-76).
+  - presented by `Kaiyan Chang`

 ### Dynamic Analysis
 - [ ] Luk, C. K., Cohn, R., Muth, R., Patil, H., Klauser, A., Lowney, G., ... & Hazelwood, K. (2005).
 Pin: building customized program analysis tools with dynamic instrumentation.
 Acm sigplan notices, 40(6), 190-200.